SteelDiamond/Non-Political-RSS-Feeds/README.md

 Just because I list something here, does not mean I endorse it.
 I don't know how I can make that any clearer.

 These are the guidelines I try my best to follow when looking for non-political news.
 In the end, I make a judgment call based on how I feel about the source.
-You are free to disagree.
+You are free to disagree, and please, fork the list if you do, more opinions are better.

 * Does the source have an RSS feed that contains a section that would normally include non-political news?
 If not, it doesn't go on this list.